 If you do basement or garage conversions for example and read in the newspaper or a magazine an article about how those conversions can add 20% value to a property use it!
 Cut it out and keep it handy when selling your services.
 Anything positive in the media about what you do could be used to your advantage and kept in your carpentry portfolio.

-Once you have all that, you are ready to start advertising for more carpentry work.
+Once you have all of that organised, you are ready to start advertising for more carpentry work.